orbitalchicken/Roadmap/Triaged.md

         http://pasteall.org/pic/show.php?id=109574
         After around 9 minutes of high CPU usage the process reaches 3 GiB virtual memory then crashes, desktop resets and offending process memory drops to 1.5 KiB
     cinnamon: Qt 5.7 looks bad
+    xfce:
+        “xfwm4 + compositing” cause screen tearing, changing it to “xfwm4 + compton” fixes that in 18.0.
+However, in 18.1 beta, compton doesn’t work anymore (as in: screen tearing remains).
+        Screensaver: setting ‘cycle after’ to 1 minute causes white screen, followed by lock-up.
 Upstream
 --------
     gnome-terminal: the command to close all terminals in the file menu only closes all tabs.